abashmak/glance/doc/source/db.rst

 Sync the Database
 -----------------

-    glance-manage db sync <version> <current_version>
+    glance-manage db sync <version>

-Place a database under migration control and upgrade, creating it first if necessary.
+Place an existing database under migration control and upgrade it.

 Determining the Database Version